Margaret Wake, 3rd Baroness Wake of Liddell: Marriages and issue

-Through her marriage to Edmund of Woodstock (who was executed for treason in 1330), she was the mother of two short-lived earls of Kent, of Margaret and Joan of Kent (wife of Edward, the Black Prince).
-The pregnant Margaret and her children were confined to Salisbury Castle, and her brother Thomas Wake, 2nd Baron Wake of Liddell was accused of treason but later pardoned.
-When King Edward III of England reached his majority and overthrew the regents, he took in Margaret and her children and treated them as his own family.
-She succeeded briefly as Baroness Wake of Liddell in 1349, but died during an outbreak of the plague that autumn.
+After the execution of her second husband, the pregnant Margaret and her children were confined to Arundel Castle in Sussex.
+Her brother Thomas Wake, 2nd Baron Wake of Liddell was accused of treason but later pardoned.

+When King Edward III of England reached his majority and overthrew the regents a few months later, he took in Margaret and her children and treated them as his own family.
+Margaret briefly succeeded her brother as Baroness Wake of Liddell in 1349, but died during an outbreak of the plague in September 1349.

-Via their grandson, Thomas Holland, Margaret and Edmund's descendants included both Edward IV (via Thomas's eldest and second daughters, Alinor and Joan) and Henry Tudor (via Thomas's third daughter, Margaret), from both of whom every English monarch from Henry VIII onwards descends.
+Through their grandson, Thomas Holland, Margaret and her husband Edmund's descendants included both Edward IV (via Thomas's eldest and second daughters, Alinor and Joan) and Henry Tudor (via Thomas's third daughter, Margaret), from both of whom every English monarch from Henry VIII onwards descends.
 Thomas's daughter Margaret was also ancestor of every king of Scotland from James II, while Alinor was also ancestor of royal spouses Anne Neville and Catherine Parr.